AI built for condo and HOA management. Learn more

 Here are a few guidelines to follow when preparing a meeting agenda:

 Set your goals.
 What do you want out of the agenda?
 What are your expectations for the meeting?
 It is very important to set goals and objectives for your HOA meetings.
-If you have already set certain goals, then you’re already a step ahead.
+If you have already set goals, then you’re one step ahead.

-Try to focus on four to six items.
-Two to three might be a little light, seven or eight makes it look like it’s going to be a long meeting.
-Four to six means that the line items are relevant and meaningful.
+Try to focus on four to seven items.
+Two to three might be a little light, ten makes it look like it’s going to be a long meeting.
+Four to seven topics ensure line items are relevant and meaningful, without taking up too much time.

 Use verbs.
-Action words like discuss, review and analyze show that there should be an action or end-goal at the end of the line-item discussion.
+Action words like discuss, review and analyze show that there should be an action or end-goal at the end of each line-item discussion.
+This creates more excitement than simply listing off agenda items.

 A meeting agenda is a tool designed to manage meeting proceedings.
 But there is more than one type of agenda.
 Take a look at the options.
 You may need different agendas for different meetings.